 The board is only 0.75 by 2.0 inches and uses surface mount parts, although the PIC chip is a socketed 8 pin DIP to allow easy reprogramming.

 AvailabilityThe T2-Mini is available now.

 Because of the small size and tightly packed surface mount components, the TADD-2 Mini is available only with all SMT parts installed.
-The T2-Mini w/connectors includes PIC and other through hole parts which you must assemble to the board which already has the SMT parts installed.
+The T2-Mini w/connectors includes the programmed PIC and other through hole parts which you must assemble to the board which already has the SMT parts installed.